axemonk/Excel-formula/README.md

 chosen by this package, you can make small extension syntax files to enable your local preferences.

-Add a file containing the one of the below code blocks in your `Packages/User` folder, then modify the regular expression patterns in the `variables:` context to match your locale's format.
+Add a file containing one of the below code blocks in your `Packages/User` folder, then modify the regular expression patterns in the `variables:` context to match your locale's format.

 The below examples denote a French locale with `(FR)` and `fr` where applicable.

 If using Excel:

-File name `Excel Formula (FR).sublime-syntax`:
+Filename `Excel Formula (FR).sublime-syntax`:
 ```yaml
 %YAML 1.2
 ---